Muzzy73/foundation/foundation/www/docs/user/manual/en/education/admission/student-applicant.md

 <img class="screenshot" alt="Student Applicant Enrollment" src="{{docs_base_url}}/assets/img/education/admission/student-application-actions.png">

-Once you approve a Student Applicant you can enroll them to a program.
-When you click the 'Enroll' buttom, the system shall create a student against that applicant and redirect you to the [Program Enrollment form](/docs/user/manual/en/education/student/program-enrollment.html).
+Once you approve a Student Application you can enroll them to a program.
+When you click the 'Enroll' button, the system shall create a student against that applicant and redirect you to the [Program Enrollment form](/docs/user/manual/en/education/student/program-enrollment.html).

 <img class="screenshot" alt="Student Applicant Enrollment" src="{{docs_base_url}}/assets/img/education/admission/student-applicant-enroll.png">